OSCORP-INDUSTRIES/NaivecoinStake-Proof-of-Stake-Core/README.md

-# Naivecoin
+# NaivecoinStake

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+A tutorial for building a Proof of Stake cryptocurrency: https://naivecoinstake.learn.uno

+Most of this amazing work has been done by Lauri Hartikka, find the original tutorial here: https://lhartikk.github.io 👏

 ```
 npm install